Honest Chicken COVID-19 Policy

 It is mandatory that A COVID-19 Specific Visitor & Employee Health Questionnaire “Return to Work Health Check” is completed by all employees.
 The questionnaire establishes if any employees have any underlying health issues or conditions.
 Which could make them more susceptible to contracting COVID-19.

-If any such health issue has been identified, the employee has either been found suitable roles which they cannot be affected by COVID-19 or not been allowed to return to work.
+If any such health issue has been identified, alternative roles have been appointed where they cannot be affected by COVID-19 or they have not been allowed to return to work.

 Daily Health Screening

-Any employee or persons entering an Honest Burger restaurant or premises. undertake “Daily health screening questionnaire” to establish if they are experiencing any Coronavirus symptoms.
-In addition, each premises have thermometer to record employee or visitor’s temperature.
-If a temperature above 37.8°C or Coronavirus symptoms are identified, the person is not permitted access and asked to follow self-isolation guidance.
+Any employee or persons entering an Honest Burger restaurant or premises. undertake a “Daily health screening questionnaire” to establish if they are experiencing any Coronavirus symptoms.
+In addition, each premises has a thermometer to record employee or visitor’s temperature.
+If a temperature is recorded above 37.8°C or Coronavirus symptoms are identified, the person is not permitted access to the restaurant and will be asked to follow self-isolation guidance.

-Staff are required to wear face coverings when they are within any Honest Burger restaurant of premises.
+Staff are required to wear face coverings when they are within any Honest Burger restaurant or premises.

 – Children under the age of 11 (Public Health England does not recommend face coverings for children under the age of 3 for health and safety reasons)